OuhscBbmc/DeSheaToothakerIntroStats/Chapter01/InternalNotes.md

 ## DPI
-When saving FIgure 01-03 as a PDF, a resolution needs to be specified for the (intentionally) burry effects.
+When saving Figure 01-03 as a PDF, a resolution needs to be specified for the (intentionally) burry effects.
 Use at least 600 dpi, preferably 1200.